saiftynet/PerlayStation/Card Games/Readme.md

 Create classes for Cards and Stacks and Tables that allow interactive manipulations of cards for games, such as bridge, poker, blackjack, fish etc. These objects can be displayed on a terminal window and positioned as desired, eventually will have animations as well.
 Some compatibility with the well established [Games::Cards](https://metacpan.org/pod/Games::Cards) is expected, but that is not the primary goal of this project.
+The object of this mainly about simplicity, and ultimately a "Card Game Language"

 ### Usage: